SAP/fundamental-tools/doc/app.md

 Cloud/web knowledge and skills are not mandatory here, it is regular ABAP development, like the ui will be implemented in ABAP.

 ## App Server (Java, Node, Python)

-The example below shows Python Flask server, exposing ABAP API for Equipment maintenance app.
+The next steps are server routes, exposing ABAP API.
+The example below is implemented with Python Flask, exposing ABAP API for Equipment maintenance app.

 The NodeJS or Java code is almost identical and data mappings work the same way: